calaldees/teachingWorkshops/teacherTraining/cpd.md

 * Same teachers' standards
 * Support you are entitled too

-* Observations - Key feature of NQT years - Two way street!
+* Observations - Key feature of ECF years - Two way street!
 * They know you're new.
 Don't feel worried.

-* In your NQT year: The _bike stabilizers_ are off.
+* In your ECT year: The _bike stabilizers_ are off.
 You've got your drivers licence.
 Now the learning can begin.

 Personal Development / Actions for next year (30min async + 30min lecture)
 --------------------------------------------

+* Impact - chartered college of teaching -  [Building subject-specific CPD opportunities](https://impact.chartered.college/article/building-subject-specific-cpd-opportunities/) - Laura Gatward September 2020
+    * Ideas for building subject-specific CPD:
+        * Keep in contact with previous colleagues
+        * Join your subject association (including their social media channels)
+        * Contact your local university/college outreach department
+        * Read about (and listen to/watch!) your subject
+        * Work with other local departments
+        * Use the evidence to highlight the importance of this with your leadership team.

 ### Action Today (Async 30min)

 * We are going to do something *NOW* to improve our teaching in the future.
 * Let's lay some foundations.
-* I may cold call each of you to describe what you've got - or place you in groups to talk about what you've identified

 1. Prepare for writing a blog article
     * Set a target to write one article in your NQT year and have it publicly visible